thedouglenz/thou_hast_been/README.md

 thou_hast_been
 ==============

-End users allow mobile device to regularly send GPS coordinates and other usage data such as photos, photo's time taken, photo's location where taken to thou_hast_been and enjoy looking at compiled data in some fashion on web app and on their devices too.
-A map, perhaps, where their photos from a given time range appear on the map in the locations of their takings.
-More ideas will follow once something is going.
+End users allow mobile device to regularly send GPS coordinates and other usage data such as photos, photos' time taken, photo's location where taken to thou_hast_been and enjoy looking at compiled data in some fashion on the web app.

+The web app will likely have a map and a date range picker and display the user's travel routes over that date range and thumbnails of the photos they took at the location on the map where they took them.
+Clicking on photos should enable viewing at a large scale and inform the user the datetime they were taken.
+The route may, in the future have a gradient color to show the progress of travel over the time range.

 Instructions to start developing: